Best Amazon Prime Early Access Sale speaker deals

 What kinds of speakers will be on sale during the Early Prime Access Sale?

 You can expect some of the biggest discounts to be on Amazon’s own Echo smart speakers, because the company recently announced all-new 5th-generation models of the Echo Dot, Echo Dot with Clock, Echo Dot Kids, and the full-size Echo.
-In fact, you can get those deals right now.
+But it looks like Amazon might have already sold out of several of those older models.

 We’re now in the fourth quarter of 2022, so you can expect many of the other big names in consumer audio to be looking to blow out inventory, too.
 Look for deals from brands like Bose, JBL, LG, Marshall, Samsung, Sony, Ultimate Ears, and others.